ankitv89/meteorJS-instamojo/README.md

 ```
 Id is the refunds ID.

-For more details please refer to [Indtamojo API Doc](https://docs.instamojo.com/v1.1/docs)
+For more details please refer to [Instamojo API Doc](https://docs.instamojo.com/v1.1/docs)